amberallyn180-sys/Riedemann-Collection-Metadata/pages/about.md

 ## About the Collection

 This colletion consists of pictures of my two dogs, Denoseo and Louie.
-I have taken pictures of my dogs over the last decade that show the unique expereiences pet owners face.
+I have taken pictures of my dogs over the last four years that show the unique expereiences pet owners face.
 I hope this collection will spread the joy that my dogs have given me with others.

 The template repository features four objects from the University of Idaho Library's [Digital Collections](https://www.lib.uidaho.edu/digital).